lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/charimg.rst

   - update detection and cosmic ray mask planes

 `background`
-  Initial model of background already subtracted from exposure (an `lsst.afw.math.BackgroundList`_).
+  Initial model of background already subtracted from exposure (an `lsst.afw.math.BackgroundList <LSSTglossary.html#bkgdlist>`_).
 May be ``None`` if no background has been subtracted, which is typical for image characterization.
 A refined background model is output.

-.. _`lsst.afw.math.BackgroundList`: https://lsst-web.ncsa.illinois.edu/doxygen/x_masterDoxyDoc/namespacelsst_1_1afw_1_1math.html

-..
-There is not an exact BackgroundList obj in lsst.afw.math, but several similar type objs (?)

 `doUnpersist`
   If ``True`` the exposure is read from the repository and the exposure and background arguments must be ``None``; if ``False`` the exposure must be provided. ``True`` is intended for running as a command-line task, ``False`` for running as a subtask